pemo11/xkompendium/guide/XProgrammingGuide.md

 Please always refer to the X# documentation by the X# team for any reference or if you are in doubt about anything written in this document.

 As being said this guide is not complete and its not perfect either.
 When I started this book the idea was just to document my own coding examples I had created over the years.
-The purpose of these examples were to help be better understand the X# language.
+The purpose of these examples were to help me better understand the nitty gritty details of the X# language (mostly as a note to myself).

-While writing this guide I soon realized that I did't cover all the important topics and the number and quality of the examples differs as well.
+While writing this guide I soon realized that I did't cover all the important topics and the number and that the quality of the examples differs as well.

 As a real software project this guide is work in progress as well.
 And altough this not a wiki I will accept pull requests so that any X# developer can contribute her or his examples.